-So get down to business, open your projects with already placed vocals in its project.
+So get down to business, open your projects with already placed vocals in its playlist.
 Then edit the file pushing slowly on the wave button on the left of each sample or you already perhaps have it in your Edison:

 It will open the Edison: For beginners, it will open just plain Edison like in the first picture:

 You then gotta choose Aquire noise profile “alt+u” of the red you have covered with the first mouse button as perhaps the whole vocal sample.
 Later on, use the mouse wheel out when you have chosen a noise profile.
-The profile does not need to big at all, even near a few milliseconds just that you believe it’s enough noise to cover the noise spectrum.
-After then also choose the whole grid of vocal with mouse button as seen on this; then choose cleanup denoise “Ctrl+u”
+The profile does not need to big at all, even near a few milliseconds, just that you believe it’s enough noise to cover the noise spectrum.
+After then also choose the whole grid of vocal with mouse button as seen on this; then choose cleanup denoise “Ctrl+u.”

-Also the denoise level of your denoising: You can then set it to light 10.
-In the blue color.
+BEST TIP: Also, the denoise level of your denoising: You can then set it to light 10 in the blue color.
 Then repeat the denoising process 5-6 times.
-This is near the same with the newest FL Studio.
+This option is near the same with the newest FL Studio.
 It only works most often for 32bit FL Studio, since FL Studio 64x does not have denoising integrated.
 Unless newer versions will have as perhaps FL 20.
 And yeah, how many times you repeat the process is better than just using one process of the process since the artificial sounds might occur in a badly denoised way.

-Remember you can reduce the denoising as shown in the red square, that way you can reduce the denoising done to bassy levels of the vocal.
+Remember, you can reduce the denoising as shown in the red square; that way, you can reduce the denoising done to bassy levels of the vocal.
 Sometimes there might not be noise there but just particles that aren’t noisy.

 Important Tip: Don’t do the denoise on already recorded vocal you have done in Edison.
 First, make a copy of the track and paste it to your playlist.
 Using the pointer button and drag and drop that vocal track to the playlist.
 The recording will then stay in the sliced beats folder.
-In FL Studio 20 it’s in the Documents folder.
+In FL Studio 20, it’s in the Documents folder.

-Remember to always save your original vocals first when your record with Edison!
+Remember always to save your original vocals first when your record with Edison!

-So when you want to save a copy of your file; It will be saved in the sliced beats folder in; When you drag and drop the vocal that is marked red in Edison on a playlist or step sequencer.
+So when you want to save a copy of your file; It will be kept in the sliced beats folder in; When you drag and drop the vocal that is marked red in Edison on a playlist or step sequencer.

 C:\Program Files (x86)\Image-Line\FL Studio 12\Data\Patches\Sliced beats

-On FL 20 that is in the documents folder.
+On FL 20, that is in the documents folder.